Himalayas logo

 5. Mistakes to avoid when writing a Bus Driver resume

-Avoid vague responsibilities
+Avoid vague duty descriptions

 6. FAQs about Bus Driver resumes

-How long should my bus driver resume be?
+How long should my Bus Driver resume be?

-What should I do about employment gaps on my resume?
+How should I handle employment gaps on a Bus Driver resume?

 Pro Tips

-Highlight Customer Interaction
+Highlight Safety and Customer Skills

 7. Key takeaways for an outstanding Bus Driver resume